stellar/go/services/horizon/internal/docs/reference/admin.md

 ### Correcting gaps in historical data

 In the section above, we mentioned that Horizon _tries_ to maintain a gap-free window.
-Unfortunately, it cannot directly control the state of stellar-core and so gaps may form due to extended down time.
+Unfortunately, it cannot directly control the state of stellar-core and [so gaps may form](https://www.stellar.org/developers/software/known-issues.html#gaps-detected) due to extended down time.
 When a gap is encountered, Horizon will stop ingesting historical data and complain loudly in the log with error messages (log lines will include "ledger gap detected").
 To resolve this situation, you must re-establish the expected state of the stellar-core database and purge historical data from Horizon's database.
 We leave the details of this process up to the reader as it is dependent upon your operating needs and configuration, but we offer one potential solution:

 We recommend you configure the HISTORY_RETENTION_COUNT in Horizon to a value less than or equal to the configured value for CATCHUP_RECENT in stellar-core.
 Given this situation any downtime that would cause a ledger gap will require a downtime greater than the amount of historical data retained by Horizon.
-To re-establish continuity, simply:
+To re-establish continuity:

 1. Stop Horizon.
 2.  run `horizon db reap` to clear the historical database.